kelvinintech/Appointment-App/README.md

 Welcome to my Appointment App!
 This project was created using **Angular** and **Bootstrap**, leveraging Angular version 16.
 Using this version allowed me to avoid using standalone components, which streamlined the development process.

+## Features

+- **Local Storage**: Integrated local storage to save user data, providing a seamless experience by retaining information even after the browser is closed.
+- **Mobile Responsive**: Utilized Bootstrap to ensure the app is fully mobile responsive, offering an optimal experience across different devices.

 ## What I Learned

 Throughout this project, I gained valuable experience in several key areas: